 Later Jack Bruce helped Pop put together a pack of hounds which Clint Eastham, son of famous hound breeder C.C.
 Eastham, would hunt for him.
 (It is kind of fun to think about how I would hunt with hounds and people with a lot of the same bloodlines sixty years later).

 Pop also hunted with Rappahannock and was a whipper-in there.
 Current Rappahannock Master Oliver Brown likes to tell a story about how Pop could make any horse quiet.
 One day a visitor from New Jersey had come down to hunt.
 The visitor's horse was rank, while Pop’s was going along well.
 Halfway through the day Pop offered to switch horses.
-By day's end Pop’s new mount was going along on the buckle, and the visitor’s horse was jigging all around.To read more, log in (above) or click to subscribe.
+By day's end Pop’s new mount was going along on the buckle, and the visitor’s horse was jigging all around.To read more, a subscription is required.
+Log in or click here to subscribe.